amyworrall/QuickRadar/README.md

 Status
 ======

 The app is currently VERY rough-and-ready.
-It stores your username/password in NSUserDefaults in plain text.
 It has very little error handling worth speaking of.
 It almost certainly can't deal with any Radar of the type where you have to upload a crash report.
 You can't change the hotkey to invoke it. **Use at your own risk!**

 The code is in just as bad a state.
 The web scraping is done in one big method which chains xpaths together to plot a course through the web site, and currently it spits out all the logs I was using while trying to get something that could post to Radar.